Pedro Reyes

 Professional Summary

-Before his academic career, Reyes worked for more than 25 years in operations and supply chain management industry experience in the Greater Dallas area.
-His professional roles include global supply chain coordinator, materials manager, production manager, production and inventory control manager, quality facilitator, fulfillment supervisor and general manager.
-He also served as a project manager or on project management teams for quality improvement, global supply chain production and inventory planning process improvement, ISO 9000 certification and re-certification, and ERP systems implementation, such as i2, SAP and Oracle.
+Before embarking on his academic career, Reyes worked for more than 25 years in the operations and supply chain management industry in the Greater Dallas area.
+His professional roles have included global supply chain coordinator, materials manager, production manager, production and inventory control manager, quality facilitator, fulfillment supervisor and general manager.
+He also served as a project manager or on project management teams for quality improvement, global supply chain production and inventory planning process improvement, ISO 9000 certification and recertification, and ERP systems implementation, including i2, SAP and Oracle.

 Education